 An immigrant to the United States who has been granted the right to live and work in the U.S. permanently receives a permanent resident card, also known as a “green card.”
 But no one receives it right away.
-In fact, delays in the process, whether they come from the slow grinding of the immigration bureaucracy, or built-in issues like numerical limits on the annual supply of visas, are a top complaint by many immigrants.
+In fact, delays in the process, whether they come from the slow grinding of the immigration bureaucracy or built-in issues like numerical limits on the annual supply of visas, are a source of complaint by many immigrants.

-For most applicants, there are two to four major steps toward receiving a green card on one of these bases, as described here.
+For most applicants, there are two to four major steps toward receiving a green card, as described here.

-Other common ways of getting a green card may require starting the process by yourself, for example if you are a refugee or seeking asylum within the United States (both of which can eventually lead to getting a green card), you are an investor (in which case you'd start by filing your own visa petition on Form I-526), you are the spouse of a U.S. citizen who is abusive and isn't cooperating with helping you obtain a green card (in which case you'd start by filing your own visa petition on Form I-360), and so forth.
+Other common ways of getting a green card require starting the process by yourself, for example if you are a refugee or seeking asylum within the United States (both of which can eventually lead to getting a green card), you are an investor willing to put a large sum into a U.S. business that you'll be actively involved in (in which case you'd start by filing your own petition on USCIS Form I-526), you are the spouse of a U.S. citizen who is abusive and isn't cooperating with helping you obtain a green card (in which case you'd start by filing your own petition on Form I-360), and so forth.

-After submitting the initial petition, you can expect a wait of several weeks or months before you get an answer.
-When U.S. Citizenship and Immigration Services (USCIS) is really backed up, it sometimes puts I-130s by Preference Relatives (who are subject to annual visa limits that make getting a green card impossible for several years after their initial I-130 submission anyway) at the bottom of the pile.
+After submitting the initial petition, you can expect a wait of several months before you get an answer.
+U.S. Citizenship and Immigration Services (USCIS) gets really backed up at times, and the situation has gotten more dire during the Trump Administration.

-If you're in a category where visas are subject to annual limits, you'll have to wait until your "Priority Date" -- which comes from the date your visa petition was first received by USCIS -- comes up on a waiting list.
+If you're in a category where visas are subject to annual limits, you'll have to wait until your "Priority Date" (which comes from the date your I-130 petition was first received by USCIS) comes up on a waiting list.
 This can take years, depending on your category and which country you're from.
 Spouses and unmarried children of permanent residents, for example, often wait around five years.
 Brothers and sisters of U.S. citizens tend to wait the longest, upwards of 20 years.

 Check the State Department's Visa Bulletin for a list of the Priority Dates just becoming current.
-If you count the length of time between the current Priority Date in your category and today's date, you'll get a rough idea of how long people like you usually wait between I-130 approval and visa availability (though this can, of course, change year by year, depending on how many people apply).
+If you count the length of time between the current Priority Date in your category and today's date, you'll get a rough idea of how long people like you usually wait between I-130 approval and visa availability (though this can, of course, change year by year, depending on how many people apply in the various categories).

-Your local consulate may be able to tell you its average wait time for an interview, or you can check the "Visa Wait Times" page of the State Department's website.
-For adjustment of status interviews (in the U.S.), check the USCIS website's "Check Processing Times" page.
+Your local consulate might be able to tell you its average wait time for an interview.
+For adjustment of status interviews (in the U.S.), check USCIS's "Check Case Processing Times" web page.

 At the interview, your visa or green card should be approved (or denied).
 However, sometimes you won't receive an answer that day, because security checks on you have not been completed, or the immigration authorities want you to supply more documents or information first.

 Hiring an experienced immigration attorney can help you to make sure things move as swiftly as possible and that there are no unexpected hitches along the way.
-The attorney may also suggest strategies to make sure nothing goes wrong during the long wait -- for example, having more than one person petition for you (if, for example, you have a U.S. citizen brother as well as a spouse), so that you have a backup if one petitioner dies or if you divorce.
+The attorney might suggest strategies to make sure nothing goes wrong during the long wait, such as having more than one person file petition for you (if, for example, you have a U.S. citizen brother as well as a spouse), thus giving you a backup if one petitioner dies or if you divorce.